sf-wdi-29/sinatra-controllers-and-routes/readme.md

 ## Combining Verbs & Resources = RESTful Controller - Catch-up (15 mins)

 Let's see how the two work together - you can follow along.
-In the `starter-code`, we've already set up a simple Sinatra app for you, so we can focus just what we cover for the codealong.
+In the `starter-code`, we've already set up a simple Sinatra app for you, so we can focus just what we cover for the catch-up.

 Open up `starter-code` folder in terminal & editor.
 Based on what we learned yesterday, what are the first two things you do after you set up a new app? `bundle install` && `git init`.
 There are only a set number of RESTful verbs – remember these!
 They're the architecture of the modern internet, and all modern web developers need to know what these are and how to write them.
 We're going to combine a verb & a resource URL to create each.